 When British troops surrendered to the Japanese at Singapore in February 1942, New Zealand’s confidence in Britain’s ability to protect the far-flung parts of its empire was seriously undermined.
 A vulnerable New Zealand began to look elsewhere for its security.

 In 1945 this country was one of 51 nations to sign the United Nations Charter, pledging its support for the principle of collective security.
-Even so, New Zealand sought a powerful ally capable of filling Britain’s shoes.
+New Zealand also sought a powerful ally capable of filling Britain’s shoes.
 By then the United States was the dominant Pacific power.

-Each party agreed to maintain and develop their resources in order to strengthen their ability to resist attack, and to consult the others if the security of any member state was threatened in the Pacific.
-ANZUS remained in force until the nuclear ships row of the mid-1980s.
-When the Labour government announced its decision to ban ships that were either nuclear-powered or -armed, New Zealand was effectively frozen out of the ANZUS treaty by the Americans.
+Each party agreed to maintain and develop military resources able to resist an attack, and to consult the others if their security was threatened in the Pacific.
+ANZUS remained operative until the nuclear ships row of the mid-1980s.
+When the Labour government announced its decision to ban ships that were nuclear-powered or -armed, New Zealand was effectively frozen out of the ANZUS treaty by the Americans.